ancuongnguyen07/AdvancedNetworking/server-sockets.md

 therefore not being able to respond to other clients.
 There are different strategies to design such server.

-### Iterative event handling
+### I/O multiplexing with non-blocking sockets

 Multiple sockets can be handled one at a time in an iterative loop in a single thread.
 Sockets can be made **non-blocking** in which case they return a specific **WouldBlock** error whenever the call (e.g. `read` or `write`) would not be able to return immediately.
 The Posix C API has functions such as `select` or `poll` that can be used to wait simultaneously multiple event from any of the specified sockets.
+In addition there are system-specific, more efficient variants such as `epoll` in Linux or `kqueue` in BSD-based systems and MacOS.

 In Rust, [mio](https://docs.rs/crate/mio) is a library (or "crate" in Rust terminology) that encapsulates the non-blocking socket operation into fairly